-Proactive Local and Regional Leadership
+4. Proactive Local and Regional Leadership

-Public Consultation and Engagement - Under the requirements of the Integrated Planning Framework strategies to engage the community and stakeholders generally traditional methods of communication were continued, in addition to the establishment and utilisation of social media and electronic communication opportunities.
+Public Consultation and Engagement - Under the requirements of the Integrated Planning Framework strategies to engage the community and stakeholders, generally traditional methods of communication were continued, in addition to the establishment and utilisation of social media and electronic communication opportunities.
 This reporting period saw further development of the Customer Request Management system.
 This system is currently utilised by all Council staff members and is supported by a regular reporting regime.

 Organisation Management and Capacity - Customer service training has been continued this reporting period with a specific focus on risk awareness.
-Appropriate staff continue to be trained on social media and effective electronic communications.
+Appropriate staff continue to be trained in social media administration and effective electronic communications.

-Risk & Workplace Safety - Effective management of risk and workplace safety continue to be a Council priority.
+Risk and Workplace Safety - Effective management of risk and workplace safety continues to be a Council priority.